2018’s Best Fish Food: Top Rated For Tropical & Freshwater Fish

 TetraCichlid Cichlid Flakes

-This food is ideal for the top and mid-water feeder fish like African Cichlids.
-There are a few different sizes available and it is important if your Cichlids have never tried this food before, to buy the smaller one first, just in case they don’t take too well to it.
+This fish food is ideal for the top and mid-water feeder fish like African Cichlids.
+There are a few different sizes available and it is important if your Cichlids have never tried this fish food before, to buy the smaller one first, just in case they don’t take too well to it.

 The flakes are full of Vitamin C and are thicker than you would think so they hold up well when nibbled on.
 The nutrients in each flake are helpful for your their immune system.
 Be sure you know your fish will like to eat these flakes before buying a large container of it – it will definitely last you a while!